NBISweden/workshop-mlbiostatistics/precourse.md

 ----------
 ### R libraries and datasets <a name="Rlib"></a>

-By default, R instals a set of packages during installation.
+By default, R installs a set of packages during installation.
 R package, is a basic unit of sharable code, that bundles together code, data, documentation and tests.
 In the course we will be using both default and additional R packages; the latter we need to install.

 ##### Install R packages
 To install R packages, open R-Studio and in the console, type